Managing Customer Support During Peak Times and Product Launches

 5. How do I keep data secure if I outsource support?

 Choose a helpdesk with strong security features.
 Limit access rights.
-Make sure external helpers have the needed training and follow compliance guidelines.
+Make sure external helpers have the needed training and follow your security guidelines.

 6. What do I do after the surge ends?